🚀 Motivation: Why a Vision-Centric Survey?

 Embedding Prediction

-- JEPA: A non-generative paradigm that encodes observations into contextual embeddings and learns laws via latent prediction, providing efficient representations for planning without pixel reconstruction.
+- JEPA: A non-generative paradigm that encodes observations into contextual embeddings and learns knowledge via latent prediction, providing efficient representations for planning without pixel reconstruction.

 -